planksip/planksip/README.md

 Good day.

-This is the day that I tell you all a little bit more about planksip™.
+This is the day that I tell you all a little bit more about planksip.